 I think Syndey Grace did a good job of putting out two versions of the same palette.
 The only drastic changes they made are in the basic blending mattes that do noticeably vary based on skin tone.
 Yet they managed to leave the color family largely the same.

 The only difference choosing the deeper palette made is that the palette lacks a shimmery inner corner highlight shade.
 I could use John but it’s really more of a metallic.
 I can’t say I really mind, however, because I really like the peachy tone of Romeo Deep.
-I like it all over the lid or on the inner third, probably more than I would’ve enjoyed Romeo Light.
+It works well all over the lid or on the inner third, probably better than Romeo Light would have.
 What’s still missing for me is a matte pale neutral to blend on the brow bone.
 From the swatches, I think JulietLight would’ve still been too dark so I’m glad I chose the deeper option.

 This color story really appeals to me.
 I like that there’s a wide range of matte mid-tones in warm pinks, neutral browns, and a cool gray.
 It offers a lot of versatility in terms of what direction you want your look to go in.
 I think the metallics are fantastic, creamy, beautifully reflective shadows.
 The shade John is a metallic silver that almost leans a bit gold or green.
 Albert is a taupey lavender, Devotion is a bronzey rose gold.
 I also appreciate that the deepest shade is a dark charcoal rather than a true black because I find it makes my look more wearable.